Space is a global industry and relies on strong international partnerships

 • The Agency formalised a partnership with JAXA on its Martian Moon eXploration (MMX) mission in 2023, which will see samples from the Martian moon, Phobos, land in South Australia by approximately 2031.

-• Co-hosting the Asia Pacific Regional Space Agency Forum with JAXA in Perth in November 2024.
+• Co-hosted the Asia Pacific Regional Space Agency Forum with JAXA in Perth in November 2024.

 the logo of Canada's space agency.